 So another disclosure.
 We totally got picked up in a car that was paid for by Electrolux.
-When I found that they were providing transportation to and from the event, I was all, “oh, nuh uh.
-We’re from Brooklyn and we can take the N train, we don’t need to get picked up by no car”.
-But then, you know, the day came, it was all arranged for and yeah, it was pouring rain that day so it beat walking to the train station and sitting on the N train for 45 minutes.
+When I found that they were providing transportation to and from the event, I was all, “oh, nuh uh, that’s not necessary.
+We live in Brooklyn and we can take the N train – we don’t need to get picked up by no car”.
+But then, you know…the day came, it was all arranged for and yeah, it was pouring rain that day so it beat walking to the train station and sitting on the N train for 45 minutes.
 Plus the girls felt all fancy and I wore heels!
 Not Kelly Ripa caliber heels, but heels!
 I pulled the girls out of school for the day and they were so excited to be going to a hotel, and not just any hotel, but the Plaza Hotel.

 I don’t get star struck by celebrities at all, but Kelly was really attentative and absolutely lovely with the girls.
 She sat down at each table and chatted with each tea party group.
 I couldn’t hear what my girls and Kelly were talking about, but judging from the look on Mia’s face, she was totally charmed by her.